merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

         if (os.path.exists(os.path.join(self.interacdome_data_dir, 'Pfam-A.hmm') or
             os.path.exists(os.path.join(self.interacdome_data_dir, 'Pfam-A.hmm.gz')))):
-            raise ConfigError("It seems you already have the Interacdome data downloaded in '%s', please " "use --reset flag if you want to re-download it." % self.interacdome_data_dir)
+            raise ConfigError("It seems you already have the InteracDome data downloaded in '%s', please " "use --reset flag if you want to re-download it." % self.interacdome_data_dir)

     def download_interacdome_files(self):
-        """Download the confident and representable non-redundant Interacdome datasets
+        """Download the confident and representable non-redundant InteracDome datasets

         These datasets can be found at the interacdome webpage: https://interacdome.princeton.edu/
         """